 Check out who is playing downstairs in the Paris Bistro’s jazz café (but get there early as it gets crowded fast), or swing over to the Mermaid Inn with its eclectic mix of entertainment on the corner of Germantown Avenue and Mermaid Lane.
 Personally, I like to cozy up to the bar at Campbell’s Place for an after-dinner drink and to share stories of my Perfect Day with the locals.

-If it’s not a Thursday, Friday or Saturday, Market at the Fareway is closed.
+If it’s not a Thursday, Friday, or Saturday, the Market at the Fareway is closed.
 But fear not.
 There are plenty of places for breakfast or brunch.
 For a sit-down experience, check out Cake, a converted conservatory that built a dining space right around many of the trees and plants of the original space.
 For a quick pastry, pop into Bradenbeck’s Bakery and Ice Cream Parlor.
 Or pop in just to enjoy the smells of baked bread that will entice you from blocks away!

 Schedule your trip for the Harry Potter Festival!
 Seriously, I meant that this neighborhood reminds me of Europe!
-For one weekend in October, Chestnut Hill is taken over by a Hogwarts loving crowd who participate in a pub crawl, literary events and a Quidditch Tournament.
+For one weekend in October, Chestnut Hill is taken over by a Hogwarts-loving crowd who participate in a pub crawl, literary events, and a Quidditch Tournament.
 Don’t miss it!

 Hi!
 I’m Jen!

 I’m a freelance writer and travel blogger who quit my nine-to-five after my fiancé, Jeff, died of cancer at the age of 40.
 When he died, I realized that life is just too short to delay our dreams.
 Since my dream was to travel and write, I now travel and write full-time.
 Today I wear hiking boots instead of heels and collect experiences instead of things.